mathkimchi/nodejs-chat/README.md

 You should see `received: Hi guys` on the CLI where you ran `node server.js`.

 I am going to commit now so ppl can see this version.

+---

+I added some new features:

+- Sending json instead of the bare messages
+- Adding email which is equivalent to usernames
+- Server stores chatlog (as a local string variable, not as a file yet).
+Client can request and display chatlog

+I will commit this to save the changes.
+The client UI is pretty self explanatory.

+If you are running the server, you can't actually do anything; just watch what happens.

+I didn't intend for this, but having multiple clients at once actually works, the chats don't show up on the messages recieved section, but you can see it in the chatlog.